 If it’s craft beer you’re after, don’t look any further.
 With over 70 breweries spread across several neighborhoods, there’s never been a better time to visit Portland.
 Hop on the Brewvana bus, which hosts tours and tastings throughout the city, or just stop at the many growler-filling stations serving local brews throughout the city.

 More than 85,000 local brewers and beer lovers alike head to Portland in July for the annual Oregon Brewers Festival, the biggest outdoor beer celebration in North America.
 But if you can’t make that, there are plenty of other beer-related festivities throughout the year, from the Portland International Beer Festival in June to December’s Holiday Ale Festival.
-There’s even an organic beer festival in August if that’s your thing.

 Go for the: Ale, IPA, and porter